IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/rs_bridge.md

 importItem(item: table, direction: string) -> number
 ```

-Imports an `item` from a container in the `direction` to the ME System.
+Imports an `item` from a container in the `direction` to the RS System.
 Returns the number of the `item` imported into the system.

 !!! tip "Since version 0.7r"